lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 There's an alternative stopping condition to `n_samples`, the `min_distance`

-- **stopping_condition.min_distance=0.2** would remove all samples which are closer to each other than 0.2.
+- :code:`stopping_condition.min_distance` **0.2** would remove all samples which are
+  closer to each other than 0.2.
 This allows you to specify the minimum allowed distance between two image embeddings in the output dataset.
-After normalizing the input embeddings to unit length, this value should be between 0 and 2.
+After normalizing the input embeddings to unit length, this value should be between 0 and 2.0.
 This is often a more convenient method when working with different data sources and trying to combine them in a balanced way.